 “I wish I knew what it was like to fly,” he said softly.
 “We humans always look up at the birds and wonder what it must be like, to soar through the heavens.”

 She descended into short gasping wails as he spoke.

-She felt something again, something of him deep inside her.
-It came from the chains of the bind forcing her to share this moment with him somehow.
-Whatever this feeling was it was entirely new for her, and she could not resist it.
-She didn’t even mind his arm holding her, felt a strange sense of comfort in it.
+She felt something deep inside, something of him something new.
+It came from the chains of the bind, forcing her to share this moment with him somehow.
+Whatever this feeling was, it was entirely new for her, and she could not resist it.
+She didn't even mind his arm holding her, instead feeling a strange sense of comfort in it.
 Again she thought of his words, how he wished to know what it was like to fly.